Ramipril for high blood pressure

 Your doctor will start your child on a low dose of Ramipril.
 They will check your child’s blood pressure regularly and may increase the dose if your child’s blood pressure is still too high.

 It is important that you follow your doctor’s instructions about how much to give.

-Capsules should be swallowed with a glass of water, milk or juice.
+- Capsules should be swallowed with a glass of water, juice, or squash.
 Your child should not chew the capsule.
 You can open the capsule and mix the contents with a small amount of soft food such as yogurt, honey or jam.
 Make sure your child swallows it straight away, without chewing.

 When should the medicine start working?

 Your child’s blood pressure will start to come down after a few days, although you will not see any difference in your child.

 - If your child is sick less than 30 minutes after having a dose of Ramipril, give them the same dose again.

 - If your child is sick more than 30 minutes after having a dose of Ramipril, do not give them another dose.
 Wait until the next normal dose.

 If your child is sick again, seek advice from your family doctor, nurse, pharmacist, or hospital.
 They will decide what to do based on your child’s condition and the specific medicine involved.

 Give the missed dose when you remember during the day, as long as this is at least 12 hours before the next dose of Ramipril is due.